No Celery Juice Required

 As I mention a lot at The Whole Dancer – even before you can refine the meal plan it’s essential that you address your relationship with food and your body and get those things on a positive track.
 Dietary changes won’t stick if you’re struggling with emotional eating and binge eating habits.

 As the seasons change, it’s a great time to recommit to incorporating healthy whole foods into each and every day.
-This guided cleanse will take you through a 7-day meal plan designed to get you back on track with simple, delicious recipes.

 No celery juice required.